-- You have physical access to the server
+- Do you have physical access to the server?

-- You have a application tester.
-Important, if the converted server has application, which you do not know how to handle, for example a ERP.
+- Do you know an application tester?
+Important, if the converted server hosts applications, which you do not know how to handle, for example an ERP.

 Prepare / check host

-- Check the eventlog of the server to make shure, that there are no serious problems on the server
+- Check the eventlog of the server to make sure, that there are no serious problems on the server.

 - Host should have all the necessary tools, such as ISOs of the operating systems, partitioning tools...